Protecting public spaces

 When was the PSPO introduced?

-Our first PSPO was introduced on 8 December 2016 and our current PSPO, The Public Spaces Protection Order (Hinckley & Bosworth Borough Council) 2020, was introduced on 20 May 2020.
+Our first PSPO was introduced on 8 December 2016, the second was introduced on 20 May 2020 and our current PSPO, The Public Spaces Protection Order (HBBC) 2024, was introduced on 9 May 2024.

 How will this be enforced?

 Breaching a PSPO is a criminal offence.
-Police and authorised officers of the authority* can seize intoxicating substances (where applicable) and issue fixed penalty notices up to £100.
-The case may be taken to court where there will be a maximum penalty of £1000.
+Police and authorised officers of the council* can seize intoxicating substances (where applicable) and issue fixed penalty notices up to £100.
+The case may be taken to court where there will be a maximum penalty of £1,000.

-*An authorised officer of the council means an employee, partnership agency, contractor or partnering council which is authorised in writing by Hinckley & Bosworth Borough Council for the purposes of giving directions under our PSPO.
+*An authorised officer of the council means an employee, partnership agency, contractor, or partnering council, which is authorised in writing by HBBC for the purposes of giving directions under our PSPO.

 Consultation

 Our PSPO was introduced following a borough wide consultation with the majority of responses being in favour for the introduction and enforcement of the PSPO.
-Our first consultation took place in 2016 and our current PSPO was introduced following a borough wide consultation on 2019.
+Our first consultation took place in 2016, the second consultation took place in 2019 and our current PSPO was introduced following a borough wide consultation in 2023.
 Please complete our Streetscene contact form if you would like to receive more information on these consultations.